Yoskutik/MyInspire-ph.ru-React/readme.md

    - Getting rid of optional frameworks.
 If you need only `document.querySelector` alias, __do not__ import _jQuery_.
    - Also `font-display: fallback` helps just a little bit.
- - Formed a semantic core.
+ - ~~Formed a semantic core.~~ Or actually, just did my best.
+ - Create fast links for Yandex.
  - Created optimization for mobile and desktop devices.
  - Switched from HTTP to HTTPS (this was on hosting website).
  - Switched from HTTP/1.1 to HTTP/2 (this was on hosting website).